-In the iDRAC Web interface, go to iDRAC Settings > Connectivity > SSL > SSL certificate, select Upload Server Certificate and click Next.
+In the iDRAC Web interface, go to Overview > iDRAC Settings > Network > SSL, select Upload Server Certificate and click Next.

 The Certificate Upload page is displayed.

 - 2. Under File Path, click Browse and select the certificate on the management station. - 3.
 Click Apply.